Global-Chem/global-chem/academic/paper.md

 # Conclusion

 Beyond accessing SMILES strings we've shown the utility of `Global-Chem` to interogate the coverage of the force field `CGenFF`.
 By partitioning chemical space into well-defined chemical lists, `Global-Chem` allows for regions of chemical space where the CGenFF programs fails or assigns parameters of low analogy to be readily identified.
 This information will allow for decisions to be made concerning the addition of molecules in the CGenFF training set thereby allowing for systematic improvements in the force field.
+IUPAC and Natural name submatching would be of best interest in determining functional group similaritiy between two different names of compounds of unequal length.
+Global-Chem implements the Levenshtein Distance (91) without grammar modifications to generate the best naming fit as possible if an exact definition is not known.
+With the inclusion of grammar, molecular similarity on IUPACs with long names (large molecules) might be possible to deduce common functionality and connection points and a possible area for chemical linguistic research.

 Accordingly, `Global-Chem` has a number of potential purposes, including teaching and cheminformatics, but our main perogative is to create a free record collection.
 As `Global-Chem` requires direct user input, if we plant the seed now then, hopefully, our tree will grow.
 The actual growth of the tree will be decided on by the experts of the  community dedicated to their field.
 Enjoy.

 # Acknowledgements